 - National Diabetes Transition Audit (NDTA) QIC report 2019-2020 (PDF, 1.6MB)

-We’re looking for 20 specialist services to help people with type 1 diabetes keep their blood glucose levels within their target range.
+- help people with type 1 diabetes keep their blood glucose levels within target

 - reduce the risk of cardiovascular disease in people with type 2 diabetes.